-1. pay attention to the safety guidelines. deer are unpredictable wild animals.
+1. pay attention. deer are unpredictable wild animals.

-3. do not feed deer human food. they can only eat the deer crackers provided.
+3. do not feed deer human food. only the crackers.

 Like any wild animal eating a natural diet, it is extremely unhealthy for the deer to have any human food, snacks, or drinks.

 care and ceremonies